Chetan-G-Gokhale/Two-Stage-Miller-Compensated-Opamp/README.md

   **Phase Margin =80 degree**
  <br>

-  #### Conclusion:  If we increase the capacitive load of the opamp then frequency of operation may decrease but opamp wouldnt become unstable this is due      regenerative resistor added in feedback

   # Slew Rate

   Slew rate is one of the major characteristics of opamp , In an ideal opamp the slew rate is infinite however it is not possible for a infinite